 - Masters (40+) Male & Female Awards – 3 deep

 - Grandmasters (50+) Male & Female Awards – 3 deep

 Is there a virtual run for this race?

 Yes.
 Please go the Virtual Runs page for information.

 I would like to volunteer.
 How can I do this?

 Thank you for your inquiry!
 Come be a part of the support system for your running community, and the out-of-towners who join us.
 Your time, energy and support are invaluable to all of us!
 Please go to the Volunteers page to sign up.

 What is the Volunteer Fundraising Opportunity?

 In an effort to give back to our community, we invite small groups to adopt an aid station during each of our races.
-Any non-profit group of eight volunteers will receive a post-race donation of $200.
+Any non-profit group of eight or more volunteers will receive a post-race donation of $200.
+Minimum age is 12.
+Run-oriented groups will receive comp entries to our upcoming races.
 This is a fun way for running clubs, youth athletic teams, school groups, and other charities to participate in our community events while earning funds for your organization.